MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1026.md

 (E) Type of personal protective equipment, such as respirators worn; and

-(F) Name, social security number, and job classification of all employees represented by the monitoring, indicating which employees were actually monitored.
+(F) Name and job classification of all employees represented by the monitoring, indicating which employees were actually monitored.

 (iii) The employer shall ensure that exposure records are maintained and made available in accordance with 29 CFR 1910.1020.